oktadev/okta-blog/_source/_posts/2022-02-28-shopping-app-with-node-minio.md

 - "Learn how to build a basic shopping app with @nodejs and @Minio 🍿"
 ---

-These days, a lot of e-commerce applications use Node.js.
+Node.js has become the staple for e-commerce applications.
 Typically, e-commerce applications have many images and video assets managed in object storage.
 As the number of products in an e-commerce store increases, so does the size of the object storage.
-We'll build our Node.js application with a Kubernetes-friendly object storage service, MinIO, to scale with demand.
+We'll build our Node.js application with a Kubernetes-friendly object storage service, [MinIO](https://min.io/), to scale with demand and secure this application using the [Okta Sign-In Widget](https://github.com/okta/okta-signin-widget).

 This tutorial will guide you through the code to build a simple Node.js Shopping App with the Okta's Sign-In Widget for authentication and a [MinIO Server](https://min.io/) to host the store's assets.
 We will use Express as our application framework and Handlebars as the view engine.
 We will use the [MinIO Javascript Client SDK](https://docs.minio.io/docs/javascript-client-quickstart-guide) to fetch the application's image assets from the Minio Server.

 {% img
 blog/shopping-app-with-node-minio/home.png
 alt:"The example application"
-width:"100%" %}
+width:"800" %}{: .center-image }

 {% include toc.md %}